What Local Offices Can I Run for?

 (Note, the site actually lists more than shown in the image above.)

-Using USA.gov is an efficient way to gather both a complete list of potential offices to run for and the incumbents in those positions.
+Using USA.gov is an efficient way to gather a complete list of potential offices to run for and the incumbents in those positions.
 Clicking on officials’ names also leads you to their contact information.

 What other research should I do?